xvnpw/hacking/conferences/THS-2022-A strategic perspective of current cyber threats and a personal view of how well the financial sector is countering those threats.md

 ## How world look like right now

-* Where we are now in cyber security
+* Where we are now in cyber security war
 * Threats are increasing
   * Govs are most sophisticated
   * Govs has integrated weapons into army
   * Russia is most active in attacking
   * North Korea is focused on stilling money
   * Theft of IP by China hackers
-* Finance
+* Finance sector
   * Organised criminal groups
-  * 10M attacks reports every month by banks
+  * 10M attacks reported every month by banks
   * 70% are operating from small number of contries, e.g. Russia, North Korea
 * Dark web
   * Help desk for attackers